 Read more about the best fluorophores for PALM imaging on our blog.
 Fluorophores are constantly evolving.
 New dyes are often photoactivated at higher wavelengths which are more favorable for live samples.
 Some fluorophores are now available that are both photoswitchable and photoactivatable, providing further options for imaging.

 PALM microscopes can be used for fixed sample localization microscopy to describe the intricate details of analysed samples with resolutions reaching 20nm.
 Using photoactivatable or photoconvertible proteins enables counting of molecules, for example, in complexes and clusters.

 As a PALM microscope, the Nanoimager's extraordinary sensitivity, stability and precision make it an excellent tool for precise measurements, using STORM and PALM microscopy.
 It is capable of imaging in four colors with two colors running simultaneously, allowing tracking of two distinct fluorophore species at the same time.
 This allows single molecule localizations and tracks registered in one channel to be relating to cellular markers in the second channel.

 Lasers are digitally controlled providing accurate repeatable results and with a sCMOS camera, images can be generated down to 20nm resolution.
 It is a robust, unique design and so can be used in any lab location, not just optical tables in dark rooms.
 The design naturally dampens vibrations so clean imaging at high resolution becomes possible.
 The Nanoimager is versatile so it should not be considered as just a PALM microscope.
-It can also do dSTORM, single particle tracking, smFRET and SIM microscopy.
+It can also do dSTORM, single-particle tracking and smFRET.

 The Nanoimager has been used as a PALM microscope to study RNA polymerase tracking in E. coli, tracking of FtsK in Mycobacterium smegmatis and membrane complexes in bacteria.